NodeBE4/opinion/_posts/2022-05-23-ForeignAffairsMag.md

 \[SS\]

+"If you're Putin, you're holding out not just for those weaknesses that you perceive or hope are there ...
+Something else could happen in the world that could come to your rescue."

 Listen to the first episode of our new podcast, “The Foreign Affairs Interview,” featuring a conversation with Stephen Kotkin on Russian history, Putin’s leadership, and what will happen next in Ukraine.